 forward basis at any time and will post such changed version on our Site.
 Each Order is made under, incorporates, and is governed by the version of this Agreement posted on our Site as of the effective date of the applicable Order.

 12.6 Entire Agreement.
-Each Order (including all Organizer Policies) constitutes the complete and exclusive statement
+Each Order (including all Helm Policies) constitutes the complete and exclusive statement

 12.7 Force Majeure.
-Neither Organizer nor Customer will be liable for inadequate performance (except for Customer’s
+Neither Helm nor Customer will be liable for inadequate performance (except for Customer’s

 payment obligations) to the extent caused by a condition that was beyond the Party’s reasonable control (for example, natural disaster, act of war or terrorism, riot, labor condition, governmental action, and Internet disturbance).